Half-yearly Financial Report

 Comparative figures have been extracted from the unaudited Half-yearly Financial Report for the six months ended 30 June 2020 and the audited statutory accounts for the year ended 31 December 2020.

-The Financial Statements were approved by the Board of Directors, and authorised for issue on 17 September 2021 and were signed on its behalf by
+These Financial Statements were approved by the Board of Directors and authorised for issue on 20 September 2021 and were signed on its behalf by

 Chairman